wboyer/flattener/tests/README.md

 * write out the test harness, include the tracking server in the test file, include the server as well.
 * figure out what headers need to be passed through, ignored, taken into account
+* build out logic to canonicalize requested urls (including the query strings)
+* build out logic for determining if something in cache needs to be refreshed
+* add a clear cache that will remove the tmp directory
+* figure out where to store the variables like, port, cache dir path

 Test Cases
 ------------

-* multiple readers requesting the same url, we only want one requst to go to origin, but we want the result to service all waiting requestors
+* multiple readers requesting the same url, we only  one requst to goes to origin, but we want the result to service all waiting requestors

 * what if we have multiple requestors, then more get added during the piping of the response? do we attach them to the file end event?